sts10/remote-words/readme.markdown

 | AlphaSquare | 0.6         | 0.7561        | 0.8792       | 0.9319           |
 | AlphaLine   | 0.2983      | 0.3987        | 0.4813       | 0.5242           |

+Shorter word lists give a higher bits per click, which is efficient.
+But to make a passphrase with the same amount of total entropy you'd need to use more words from a short a list.
+One word from a 7,776-word list gives 12.925 bits of entropy, while one word from a 1,296-word list only give 10.34 bits.

+Thus, 4 words from a long, 7,776-word list gives 51.7 bits on entropy.
+4 words from a short, 1,296-word list gives only 41.36 bits (coincidentally, adding a fifth word from a short list gets us to equivalent 51.7 bits).

+Lastly, I'll note that the above calculations do not include the number of clicks it takes to get from the last character of one word to the first word of the next.
+Thus it under-prices the cost of using a higher number of words (5 words vs. 4 words).

 ## Disclaimer: Profane words

 These lists may have profane, indecent or otherwise objectionable words in them.